 It isn’t just the thyroid and breasts that need iodine, however.
 Other tissues that absorb and use large amounts of iodine include salivary glands, pancreas, cerebrospinal fluid, skin, stomach, brain and thymus.

 Seaweed To The Rescue

 Seaweed has a long history of being a rich source of iodine.
 In places like Japan where dietary seaweed intake is high, there is a much lower incidence of breast cancer – only 6.6 people out of 100,000 get breast cancer in Japan.
 The rate in the UK is 27 per 100,000 and 22 per 100,000 in the USA.
-I read today that it’s much worse in Australia, the rate is closer to 113.5 per 100,000.
+It’s much higher here in Australia, the rate is closer to 113.5 per 100,000.

 Why not iodized salt?
 It would initially seem this might be an easier (and possibly more palatable) source of iodine.
 The problem is that common table salt is actually toxic and bad for your health!
 See my article The Salt That Can Improve Your Health for more information.

 The recommended daily dose for iodine has traditionally been 150 micrograms for adults but it should be noted that this was the dose responsible for decreasing the incidence of goiter.
 Researchers are now finding that much higher dosages are required and 12.5 milligrams per day has been well tolerated and considered to be a therapeutic dose.
-For a more involved discussion, see my article How Much Iodine to Take.
+For a more involved discussion on types of iodine and how to get a therapeutic dose, see my article How Much Iodine to Take.

 The Selenium Link